seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

     ![image](../media/files23.png)

-26. Select a drive letter then click on show script, then copy the contents of the show script and paste it in a Notepad.
+26. Select a drive letter then click on **Show Script**, then copy the contents of the how script and paste it in a Notepad.

     ![image](../media/files24.png)